istar/bootstrap.validator.js/README.md

 **data-regex:**

 Validation regex.
-You can also put 'email' and 'tel'
+You can also put 'email' and 'tel'.
+Examples:

-Ex:
 ^[a-z]{1,10}$

 Means all a-z and length should be 1~10

 ^[0-1]{2}$

 Means just numbers between 10~99

 You can find thousand of sample regex by Goolging.